vpalombo/PANEV/README.md

 More in details:

--   \*&lt;out.file&gt;\_enrichment.txt\* contains the enrichment analysis result.
+-   the \*&lt;out.file&gt;\_enrichment.txt\* file contains the enrichment analysis result.
 A p-value is calculated for each pathway to estimate the probability of significant over-representation.

--   \*&lt;out.file&gt;\_GxP.txt\* contains the list of pathways with gene occurrences.
+-   the \*&lt;out.file&gt;\_GxP.txt\* file contains the list of pathways with gene occurrences.

--   \*&lt;out.file&gt;\_PxG.txt\* contains the list of genes with pathway occurrences.
+-   the \*&lt;out.file&gt;\_PxG.txt\* file contains the list of genes with pathway occurrences.

-Those files are useful to explore the list of interesting pathways which might be possible candidates for further investigation, particularly when no previous restrictive biological assumptions on trait/condition of interest are available.
+These files are useful to explore the list of interesting pathways, which might be possible candidates for further investigation, particularly when no previous restrictive biological assumptions on trait/condition of interest are available.

 ``` r
 ### Run if it is necessary ###